alclabs/ColorReport/README.md

     TrendData<TrendDigitalSample> tdata = source.getTrendData(range);
     UnhappyTimeProcessor processor = tdata.process(new UnhappyTimeProcessor());

-While data can be read directly from the `TrendData` object, it is often best to use a custom TrendProcessor.
+While data can be read directly from the `TrendData` object, it is often best to use a custom `TrendProcessor`.
 The system can then intelligently handle missing data (from sources being enabled/disabled, communication loss, or other conditions).